Skip to content

 Local short-running (CLI / test) OFF OFF Defaults sufficient, no long-runner need

-Production long-running (24h+) early adopter ON OFF Verify G1 first; G4 still relies on admin reload
+Production long-running (24h+) early adopter, self-validating ON (experimental) OFF Validate G1 on a non-critical account first; G4 still relies on admin reload

-Production long-running (7 days+) full opt-in ON ON Expect zero admin reload; tester verify pass
+Production long-running (7 days+) full opt-in (experimental) ON (experimental) ON (experimental) Expect zero admin reload; validate on a non-critical account before using on critical accounts

-Multi-account single daemon (5+ accounts) ON OFF G4 risk: one account triggers rate-limit, others affected
+Multi-account single daemon (5+ accounts) ON (experimental) OFF G4 risk: one account triggers rate-limit, others affected

 Containerization examples